Should I Buy a House Now?

 If I had to categorize the early 2023 U.S. housing market it would be slowing sales, decreasing prices, and surging mortgage rates.

-As you can see below, existing U.S. Home Sales have dropped by 45% since their peak in late 2020:
+As you can see below, existing U.S. Home Sales have dropped by a lot since their most recent peak in late 2020:

 Chart of the decline from all time highs in US existing home sales from August 2005 to March 2023.